 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for the forum.
-Each thread must be at least 300 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 3 classmates’ threads.
-Each reply must be at least 150 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+In addition to the thread, the student is required to reply to their classmates’ threads.
+(MLOs: A, B, C, D)

-Each exam will cover the Reading & Study material for the previous module/week and the module/week in which it is assigned.
-Each exam will be open-book/open-notes.
-Exams 1, 3, and 4 will contain 20 multiple-choice and true/false questions and have a 20-minute time limit.
-Exam 2 will contain 20 multiple-choice and true/false questions and 1 essay question and will have a 30-minute time limit.
+Each exam will cover the Learn material for the previous Module: Week and the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes.
+All quizzes will contain 20 multiple-choice and true/false questions and have a 20-minute time limit.
+(MLOs: A, B, C, D)